kgryte/markdown-to-restructuredtext/README.md

 }
 ```

 The `source` and `destination` file paths may be either absolute or relative.
-If relative, the file paths are resolved relative to the [current working directory][utils-cwd].
+If relative, a file path is resolved relative to the [current working directory][utils-cwd].

 ``` javascript
 var inFile = '/path/to/my/file.md';